AMD Instinct MI200: Dual-GPU Chiplets and 96 TFLOPS FP64

-AMD officially revealed its Instinct MI200 compute focused GPU today, a major upgrade over the previous Instinct MI100.
-The MI200 will be use in the upcoming Frontier supercomputer, powering its exascale performance via thousands of EPYC CPUs and MI200 GPUs.
+AMD officially revealed its Instinct MI200 compute focused GPU today during its Accelerated Data Center Keynote, delivering a major upgrade over the previous Instinct MI100.
+The MI200 will be used in the upcoming Frontier supercomputer, powering its exascale performance via thousands of EPYC CPUs and MI200 GPUs.
 AMD makes numerous comparisons to Nvidia's A100, claiming significant increases in computer performance and density.
 As always, take these announcements with a grain of salt as paper specs don't tell the whole story, but MI200 looks to be an absolute monster.

-Fundamentally, MI200 appears to use an updated and enhanced version of the GPU that powered the MI100.
-MI100 had 120 CUs (compute units) and 7680 streaming processors.
+Fundamentally, MI200 appears to use an updated and enhanced version of the GPU that powered the MI100 — AMD calls the architecture CDNA2, similar to the RDNA2 vs. RDNA shift on the consumer side.
+MI100 had 120 CDNA CUs (compute units) and 7680 streaming processors.
 MI100 used TSMC's N7 fabrication node, and also supported up to 32GB of HBM2 memory clocked at 1.2 Gbps.
 MI200 takes the ball and runs with it, boosting all of the key performance metrics.

 The first major change relative to the MI100 comes in the use of a multi-die package.
 This is basically taking the same chiplet approach that AMD used in its recent Zen 2 and Zen 3 CPUs and applying that to GPUs, though with some enhancements.
 The two CDNA dies (that's "Compute DNA", as opposed to the graphics-focused RDNA used in consumer GPUs) are linked together via an Infinity Fabric, with 25 Gbps links providing up to 100 GBps of bi-directional bandwidth between the GPUs.
 There are eight available links in the MI200 OAM (OCP Accelerator Module, where OCP is "Open Compute Platform") configuration, yielding 800 GBps of bandwidth between the two chiplets.